Urgent injunctions

 What types of emergency injunctions do 5RB deal with?

 5RB barristers can advise on and act in relation to injunctions in all our areas of work, including: privacy, blackmail, harassment by publication and other areas of media law.
-In particular, we have appeared in most of the major privacy and confidence injunction hearings since the Human Rights Act 1998 came into force.
+Members have appeared in most of the major privacy and confidence injunction hearings since the Human Rights Act 1998 came into force.
 Many have taken place on Friday evenings and Saturdays ahead of publication in a Sunday newspaper.
 Some obviously remain confidential.
 5RB barristers have also sought and resisted injunctions under the Protection from Harassment Act 1997 which relate to publication (for example repeated posts on social media, emails or other harassing communications).

 5RB do not deal with emergency injunctions outside our usual areas of work, such as those relating to immigration matters, landlord and tenant and land law (such as evictions or removals of those with no right to be on land).